Pension for regular subs and part-time adult ed teachers

 Q. What will happen to me if I don't join BERS?

 You may not like to think about what will happen if you have a heart attack or just become too old to work, but it's wise to plan ahead.

 If you don't join BERS, you won't get a pension income, health insurance or other UFT Welfare Fund benefits for yourself or your family after you retire.
 Your only medical coverage would be Medicare.

 Q. What if I join and then change my mind?

 Once you have met the vesting requirements, membership in BERS is permanent.
 Once you join, you can't stop your contributions while you work for the Board of Education.

 Q. How do I join?

-You can get an application at your school, at your UFT borough office, by calling 929-305-3800 or by writing to the
+You can get an application online at the BERS website , at your UFT borough office, by calling 929-305-3800, or by writing to the